 Chikungunya is a mosquito-borne disease that often causes fever and joint pain.
 You can become infected after traveling to other parts of the world, especially the Caribbean.
 The disease has also been found in parts of Africa, Asia, Europe, and the Indian and Pacific Oceans.

 If you have been infected, you may start to experience:

-Most people infected with the virus develop some symptoms, typically fever and joint pain.
-Other symptoms may include headache, muscle pain, joint swelling or rash.
 Symptoms usually begin three to seven days after being bitten by an infected mosquito.
-Chikungunya does not often result in death, but the symptoms can be severe and disabling.
-Most people feel better within a week, but joint pain may persist for months in some.
+Chikungunya rarely causes death, but the symptoms can be severe.
+Most people feel better within a week, but some people may experience joint pain for months.

 The virus is diagnosed by a blood test.

 There is no specific treatment available.
 A doctor may prescribe medications to help relieve your symptoms.